GPS/Iridium Terrestrial Systems

 - With Telonics GPS units, a single Iridium message can contain up to 70-80 GPS positions, or about 10 QFP positions.

-- Data is normally retrieved through a third-party, metOcean telematics, which offers the least expensive data retrieval option for users.
+- Data is normally retrieved through a third-party data provider.
 Data rates depend on the amount of data transferred, but are frequently as low as about ~$7.50/unit/month with an Iridium transmission every other day.
 There is a one-time activation fee of $30 or $40 per transmitter.

 - Telonics GPS Iridium units are FCC and IC certified and available for use throughout the United States and Canada with no additional licensing required for the data transfer component.